+1 609-595-4900

 $5,000 – $10,000+

-For homes with double front doors, the average cost of front door replacement ranges from $2,000 to $5,000, with custom designs reaching $8,000 or more.
-These doors require additional framing and reinforcement, which increases labor costs.
+Double front doors run $2,000 to $5,000, with custom designs reaching $8,000 or more.
+They need extra framing and reinforcement, which raises labor costs.

-Adding sidelights or a transom window further raises installation costs.
-A front door with sidelights can range from $2,000 to $6,000, while a full entryway with sidelights and a transom can exceed $8,000, especially with premium materials.
+Adding sidelights or a transom pushes installation higher: $2,000 to $6,000 with sidelights alone, and over $8,000 for a full entryway with sidelights and transom in premium materials.

-Oversized or custom-built front doors that exceed standard dimensions require specialized framing and structural modifications.
-These high-end installations start at $5,000 and can reach $10,000 or more, depending on the level of customization and material quality.
+Oversized or custom-built doors that exceed standard dimensions require specialized framing and structural changes.
+These start at $5,000 and can reach $10,000 or more depending on customization and material quality.

 Labor Cost to Install a Front Door